The Economist writes:

-Human interaction with the land has altered the ecosystem so deeply that it has spawned a new geological era—the Anthropocene—ending the Holocene, an epoch of stable climate that has held sway over the last 12,000 years.
+Human interaction with the land has altered the ecosystem so deeply that it has spawned a new geological era called the Anthropocene, ending the Holocene, an epoch of stable climate that has held sway over the last 12,000 years.

-It’s now widely agreed that it began around 1950, shaped by the mushroom clouds of radioactive material upchucked by the series of nuclear tests.
+It’s now widely agreed that the age of man began around 1950, heralded by the mushroom clouds of radioactive material upchucked by the series of nuclear tests.
 Previously, it was pegged at around 1800, believed to have been triggered by the fumes of the Industrial Revolution.